NavinShrinivas/GRDNS/README.md

 ### Building locally :

 > Note : this project is built for the linux system, compatibility with windows is not confirnmed (This can be an issue, propose if you wish to).
 To run this project, you need to have golang and redis installed.
-After getting those two
+MacOS users can install redis and go using `brew install redis go`

+After setting up the dependencies you can run:
 ```bash
 $ ./run.sh
 ```